alfonsog714/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive website changes it's layout at specific breakpoints, whereas responsive websites used responsive units such as rem throughout the website and media queries to make a seamless experience.

 2. Describe what it means to be mobile first vs desktop first.

-Being mobile first means you develop the mobile version of the website first, then build up to the desktop version.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-It allows for easier math when making use of em or rem units since 62.5% of the default size of 16px will return 10px.

 4. How would you describe preprocessing to someone new to CSS?

-It's CSS on steroids.
-It allows you to nest elements within one another, create variables like in other programming languages, and mixins, which are basically CSS versions of functions, I suppose.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-My favorite concept is nesting.
-The concept that gives me the most trouble is when I should be making a mixin for something.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.